jsecurity101/jekyll-uno/_posts/2019-01-17-IOC-differences-between-Kerberoasting-and-AsRep-Roasting.markdown

 ![asrep](/images/asrep.png)

 In AS-REP I showed cname in the packet, where in Kerberoast I showed only sname.
 The reason for that is this, in Kerberoast you will see both and get a value for both because it is authenitcating through one user:cname and grabbing other service names: sname.
-I did this to show the difference in the attacks: As-Rep you will only get a value for cname.
+I did this to show the difference in the attacks: AS-REP you will only get a value for cname.
 No sname.
 Why?
 It is not requesting a service names and not requesting service authentication.
-As-Rep is requesting Kerberos Authentication and because the user has "Pre-Authentication" disabled it doesn't need the right password to recieve the ticket.
+AS-REP is requesting Kerberos Authentication and because the user has "Pre-Authentication" disabled it doesn't need the right password to recieve the ticket.

 Difference:
 -
-1. In Windows Security Logs, Kerberoast will contain Event ID's 4768 and 4769, where in As-Rep contains Event ID's 4768 and 4625.
-The biggest indicator to me that one was As-Rep vs Kerberoast was the Failed login attempt along with there was no service ticket requested.
+1. In Windows Security Logs, Kerberoast will contain Event ID's 4768 and 4769, where in AS-REP contains Event ID's 4768 and 4625.
+The biggest indicator to me that one was AS-REP vs Kerberoast was the Failed login attempt along with there was no service ticket requested.

 2. I have pointed out a couple of differences of the attacks and their IOC's, but this is to summarize it.
-Kerberoast has AS-REQ/AS-REP AND  TGS-REQ/TGS-REP. As-Rep Roasting ONLY has AS-REQ/AS-REP. That is because Kerberoast is requesting a Service Account Authorization Ticket, where As-Rep is only requesting a Kerberos Authentication Ticket.
+Kerberoast has AS-REQ/AS-REP AND  TGS-REQ/TGS-REP. AS-REP Roasting ONLY has AS-REQ/AS-REP. That is because Kerberoast is requesting a Service Account Authorization Ticket, where AS-REP is only requesting a Kerberos Authentication Ticket.

 Summary:
 --